Edictum

 - principal.claims.trade_approval: { not_equals: true }

-• Pattern-based blocking: Account IDs containing FROZEN or RESTRICTED markers are denied via contains_any
+• Pattern-based blocking: Account IDs containing FROZEN or RESTRICTED markers are blocked via contains_any

 • Quantitative thresholds: Numeric comparison operators (gt) for trade size limits